 Africa

 In response to this new gospel call, the One Africa Team was organized to coordinate WELS missionaries and resources.
 The One Africa Team is accountable for visiting the groups and synods seeking partnerships, teaching confessional Lutheran doctrine, and encouraging mission expansion.
-Currently, nine called missionaries serve on the One Africa Team.
+Currently, eight called missionaries serve on the One Africa Team.

 Support mission work in Africa.
 Give a gift where it’s needed most throughout Africa, or select a specific African country from the drop-down menu.